Uncharted 2: Among Thieves: Plot

 Two years after the events of the first game, treasure hunter Nathan "Nate" Drake (Nolan North) is approached by former associate Harry Flynn (Steve Valentine) and Flynn's associate Chloe Frazer (Claudia Black) to help steal a Mongolian oil lamp connected to Italian explorer Marco Polo's doomed 1292 voyage from China.
 The group plans to cheat Flynn's client and take Polo's treasure for themselves.
 Unbeknownst to Flynn, Chloe and Nate are former partners, and Chloe plans on escaping with Nate afterward.
 Nate and Flynn break into a museum in Istanbul and find the lamp, which contains a map and flammable resin that reveals Polo's fleet was shipwrecked in Borneo, and was carrying the Cintamani Stone from the fabled city of Shambhala.
-Flynn double-crosses Nate despite their initial plans, leaving him to be arrested.
+Flynn double-crosses Nate, leaving him to be arrested.

 Three months later, Chloe helps free Nate with his long-term friend Victor "Sully" Sullivan (Richard McGonagle).
 She reveals that Flynn is working for Zoran Lazarević (Graham McTavish), a Serbian war criminal seeking the stone.
 In Borneo, Nate and Sully infiltrate Lazarević's camp, with Chloe as a mole.
 Nate discovers that the stone never left Shambhala.
 They locate a temple containing the bodies of Polo's crew, as well as a phurba and map detailing that its carrier will gain passage to Shambhala through a temple in Nepal.
 Nate and Sully escape after being cornered by Flynn and his men.

 Sully backs out, so Nate and Chloe continue to Nepal, which has been ravaged by Lazarević's mercenaries.
 They encounter Nate's ex-girlfriend journalist Elena Fisher (Emily Rose) and cameraman Jeff (Gregory Myhre), tracking Lazarević.
 At the temple, Nate and Chloe use the phurba to uncover Shambhala's location in the Himalayas.
-After Jeff is shot in an ambush, Chloe insists on abandoning him; Nate and Elena help him but are ultimately caught by Lazarević.
-Chloe switches sides to maintain her cover while Lazarević kills Jeff and obtains Shambhala's location from Nate.
-Although Flynn attempts to kill Nate and Elena, they escape.
+After Jeff is shot in an ambush, Chloe insists on abandoning him; Nate and Elena help him but are caught by Lazarević.
+Chloe switches sides to maintain her cover while Lazarević kills Jeff and obtains Shambhala's location from Nate, who escapes with Elena.